cristiantrocadero/Grupp3-IoT-AI/README.md

 2. In your browser:
    - 💬 **Weather Forecast (GetWeather intent)**:
-     1. Start by saying: `"I want to know the weather."`
+     1. Start by saying: `"What is the weather?"`
-     2. The bot will ask: `"Which city?"` → respond with e.g. `"Gothenburg"`
+     2. The bot will ask: `"Which city do you want to know?"` → respond with e.g. `"Gothenburg"`
-     3. Then: `"What date?"` → respond with e.g. `"today"`
+     3. Then: `"What date do you need?"` → respond with e.g. `"today"`

    - 🚗 **Car Cleanliness Check (CarCheck intent)**:
      1. Start by asking: `"Does the car that just entered need cleaning?"`